 - a.
-The Appeals and Compliance Coordinator will be responsible for collecting and distributing documents to both parties and all relevant issues raised as part of the appeal process. - b.
-On receiving an appeal, the Appeals and Compliance Coordinator will provide to the appellant and respondent: - i.
-Confirmation of receipt of the appeal; - ii.
-A list of on-campus resources; - iii.
-A copy of the record; and - iv.
-The timelines within which the appellant and respondent must provide their written arguments on the appeal, as follows: - 1.
-The appellant must provide their written appeal argument within 15 working days of receiving the record. - 2.
-The respondent must provide their written response argument within 15 working days of receiving the appellants written appeal argument; - 3.
-The appellant must provide any reply, which must be restricted to only new matters arising from the respondent's response argument, within 5 working days of receiving that written response argument. - 4.
-The respondent must provide any reply, which must be restricted to only new matters arising from the appellant's reply, within 5 working days of receiving the appellant's reply. - c.
+The Appeals and Compliance Coordinator will be responsible for collecting and distributing documents and all relevant issues raised to both parties as part of the appeal process. - b.
+On receiving an appeal, the Appeals and Compliance Coordinator will provide to the appellant and respondent: - i. confirmation of receipt of the appeal; - ii. a list of on-campus resources; - iii. a copy of the record; and - iv. the timelines within which the appellant and respondent must provide their written arguments on the appeal, as follows: - 1. the appellant must provide their written appeal argument within 15 working days of receiving the record; - 2. the respondent must provide their written response argument within 15 working days of receiving the appellants written appeal argument; - 3. the appellant must provide any reply, which must be restricted to only new matters arising from the respondent's response argument, within 5 working days of receiving that written response argument; - 4. the respondent must provide any reply, which must be restricted to only new matters arising from the appellant's reply, within 5 working days of receiving the appellant's reply. - c.
 The appellant and respondent must provide the name of their respective advisors, if any, to the Appeals and Compliance Coordinator as soon as possible. - d.
-Select a chair for the appeal hearing; - i. provide the parties with the name of the proposed chair and the names of all student members of the Appeal Panel; - ii. set the date(s) for the appeal hearing in consultation with the Appeal Panel chair.
-Normally, appeal hearings will be scheduled within 6 weeks from the date the appeal was received;
+The Appeals and Compliance Coordinator will - i. select a proposed chair and members for the appeal hearing and will: - ii. provide the parties with the name of the proposed chair and the names of all student members of the Appeal Panel;

-- iii. where the appeal hearing cannot be scheduled within the timeline noted above, give the parties written notice of the anticipated date for the appeal hearing; - iv. where both parties have appealed the decision, schedule both appeals to be conducted together by the same Appeal Panel at a single appeal hearing; and - v. address any other matter for the purposes of organising and administering the appeal hearing. - e.
+- set the date(s) for the appeal hearing in consultation with the Appeal Panel Chair.
+Normally, appeal hearings will be scheduled within 6 weeks from the date the appeal was received; - iv. where the appeal hearing cannot be scheduled within the timeline noted above, give the parties written notice of the anticipated date for the appeal hearing; - v. where both parties have appealed the decision, schedule both appeals to be conducted together by the same Appeal Panel at a single appeal hearing; and - vi. address any other matter for the purposes of organising and administering the appeal hearing. - e.
 The Appeals and Compliance Coordinator will constitute the Appeal Panel and provide its members and the parties with: - i. the date and time of the appeal hearing; - ii. the decision of the Faculty Decision-Maker and/or Student Conduct Officer; - iii. the record on which the Faculty Decision-Maker and/or Student Conduct Officer decision was based; and - iv. the appellant's written appeal(s), the appellant's and the respondent's written arguments and replies. - f.
 The Appeals and Compliance Coordinator may take any other required steps in order to administer the appeal process.